Open Days and Hours

 We’ll provide picking buckets with handles.
 After picking, we transfer the fruit to take-home containers (pint/quart/gallon).
 Fruit is sold by volume.
 You can bring your own bags and containers to bring the fruit home as well.
 Refrigerate or freeze them as soon as possible.

-We occasionally offer bottled water and assorted drinks for sale.
+We occasionally offer bottled water and assorted drinks for sale, because it’s summer in south Louisiana and we’re all outside.

 Honey